 To safeguard safety and security, the campus has designated a few locations as permanent "No Drone Zones."
 These include the Princeton Plasma Physics Laboratory, Princeton University daycare facilities, and power substations.
 UAS flights over these areas are prohibited.

+Drone flights are prohibited on campus while public safety warnings or alerts are in effect.
 In addition, the campus may issue temporary flight restrictions during special events such as reunions, commencement, sporting events, or emergency response.